Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 “Don’t know yet.
 BRB.”

-The drone had an autopilot function that could keep it aloft and tracking a target---like, say, the radio tag---for a couple of days if it needed to.
+The drone had an autopilot function that could keep it aloft and tracking a target - like, say, the radio tag - for a couple of days if it needed to.
 It should be fine without her.
 She instructed it to do exactly that, then took off the VR headset and headphones.

 As she emerged blinking back into the real world, she found a large, scarred, and very familiar but entirely unexpected muzzle poking in through the tent flap at her.